 Dry recyclables will be segregated from other waste in office, workshop, and communal areas.
 Bins and bags will be colour coded and clearly labelled to help waste producers and the FM team responsible for transferring the waste to the waste room to ensure all recyclable waste is placed in the correct waste storage units.

-Hazardous Waste
+Bulky/Hazardous Waste

 The bulky/Hazardous waste store assumed to contain 2 x COSHH Cabinets, Drum store and fluorescent lighting tubing and, small area for bulk waste storage, is to be sized at 20m2.
 Hazardous and non-hazardous waste must be stored separately.

+For non-hazardous bulky waste (furniture, WEEE), there is an opportunity the occupier should explore to utilise the Construction Skills Centre workshops to repair on-site to minimise waste disposal.

 It is assumed that the following wastes, which are classified as hazardous, will be produced on site: